Top 5 3rd Quarter Trades of Pr - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 400 Mid Cap ETF has a price-earnings ratio of 11.64 and a price-book ratio of 1.97.
+In terms of valuation, Vanguard Real Estate Index Fund ETF has a price-earnings ratio of 27.84 and a price-book ratio of 2.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, First Trust NASDAQ Technology Dividend Index Fund has a price-earnings ratio of 12.91 and a price-book ratio of 2.86.
+In terms of valuation, Invesco FTSE RAFI US 1000 ETF has a price-earnings ratio of 14.00 and a price-book ratio of 2.23.

-Private Wealth Group, LLC reduced their investment in ARCA:SPSM by 48,775 shares.
-The trade had a 2.17% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $37.72.
+During the quarter, Prairiewood Capital, LLC bought 23,480 shares of ARCA:SCHO for a total holding of 101,091.
+The trade had a 0.93% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.